sanfinity-Iot/openremote/User-Guide:-Asset-Security.md

 ### Public access

-An asset can be made accessible by public clients without authentication by setting `Asset#accessPublicRead` to `true`.
-The public client must use a query to retrieve such assets, see the public query operations on the `AssetResource` API.
+An asset can be made accessible by public clients without authentication by setting `Asset#accessPublicRead` to `true`, each attribute that should be publicly accessible must also have `Access public read` and/or `Access public write` configuration items as required.

-Any attributes of public assets are not public by default, they are private.
-To make an attribute public you must add `AssetMeta#ACCESS_PUBLIC_READ`.
-Any meta items of such attributes are only included if they are `MetaItemDescriptor.Access#publicRead`.
-Third-party meta items can be configured through the `AssetModelProvider` SPI.

-## Asset API

-You can read more following the docs on the main entry point: [AssetResource.java](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/asset/AssetResource.java)